MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/EMAIL.md

 - **No Domain** - Triggers when there is no domain on the end of the email.
 For example, the input "tester@software.".

-- **No Mailserver** - Triggers when there is no mail server in the middle of the email.
+- **No Mail Server** - Triggers when there is no mail server in the middle of the email.
 For example, the input "test@.com".

 - **No Username** - Triggers when there is no username at the start of the email.
 For example, the input "@software.com".

-- **2 @ symbols** - Triggers when there are 2 @ symbols anywhere in the email.
+- **Multiple @ symbols** - Triggers when there are 2 or more @ symbols anywhere in the email.

 - **No @ symbol** - Triggers when no @ symbol in the email since this is a required part of every email address